bjornaa/ladim2/doc/source/ibm_plugin.rst

     # temp is configured as a state variable, also as ibm_forcing

     import numpy as np
-    from ladim2.ibm import BaseIBM
+    from ladim.ibm import BaseIBM
-    from ladim2.timekeeper import TimeKeeper
+    from ladim.timekeeper import TimeKeeper
-    from ladim2.state import State
+    from ladim.state import State

     [check up, use forcing.temp vs. state.temp]
     class IBM(BaseIBM):